All Episodes

 And they know that if there's inexperienced people with firearms, they want to take the mystery away.

-They want to show you how to use these weapons, how to store these weapons, how to load these weapons, what happens if the weapon jams, what if what if this happens?
+They want to show you how to use these weapons, how to store these weapons, how to load these weapons.

-There's there's all sorts of people that you know, this is what they do for a living.
+There's all sorts of people that, you know, this is what they do for a living.

 And they take great pride in teaching people gun safety.